Dayveed117/vscode-whylson-connector/README.md

 ## Known Issues

-+ `whylson-connector.showOutputMessages` and `whylson-connector.highlightAnnotations` configurations are undergoing development, not taking any effect on the extension yet;
++ `whylson-connector.showOutputMessages`, `whylson-connector.autoSaveThreshold` and `whylson-connector.highlightAnnotations` configurations are undergoing development, not taking any effect on the extension yet;
 + LIGO comment attribute still under development, being unable for annotations to be carried over to Michelson;
 + WhylSon is undergoing development, and is unable to be launched at this moment in time.